-The two shoulder bolts that are used to secure the brake pads to the transmission housing may need to be adjusted periodically as the brake material wears down.
-They should be tightened so a 0.50mm (.020") gap exists between the disc and the brake pad (on the transmission side).
+tightened so a 0.50mm (.020") gap exists between the disk and the brake pad (on the transmission side).
 Adjust in one of the following ways:

-- 1. Use a .50mm feeler gauge between the brake pad insert and brake disc. - 2.
-Push the outer brake pad firmly against the inner pad with your finger, sandwiching the brake disc between the brake calipers.
+- 1. Use a 0.50mm feeler gauge between the brake pad insert and brake disk. - 2.
+Push the outer brake pad firmly against the inner pad with your finger, sandwiching the brake disk between the brake calipers.
 Tighten the brake shoulder bolts until they just barely touch the brake pads.
 Do not over tighten these fasteners or you could damage the brake calipers.
 Loosen each of the shoulder bolts by 1 turn.